yue-wang-sabrina/Dusty-Plasmas/README.md

 run main_ion.py to generate plot of simulated drift of ions vs elapsed time.

 run main_gibson.py to plot regions accessoble to electrons with B field presence.

+Code is translate to C++ (see dustyplasma_cpp folder)

+Code can also be controlled by GUI (see gui folder) : this may be problematic as there are still minor bug fixes to be made.